HagOrMan/Tutorials/BashAliases.md

 # Why should you care?
 Navigating a terminal is an essential skill as a developer.
 However, you'll find that some common commands get tiring to type out every time.
 That's a lot of *friction* in your development. **The solution?**
-> Bash aliases, a quick way to turn a command like `git checkout` into something as short as `gco`
+> Bash aliases, a quick way to turn a command like `git checkout` into something short like `gco`

-**So come along as I give a quick rundown on how you can begin building your *bash castle***, as well as provide my own.
+**So come along as I give a quick rundown on how you can begin building your *bash castle***, consisting of functions to massively improve your efficiency and reduce characters typed by at least 75\%.

 # What is bash?
+I use bash as a short form for "bash terminal", which in this tutorial means a Unix-like terminal.
+If you're familiar with Command Prompt or Powershell on Windows, those are two other terminal examples.

 If you aren't using git bash or any other terminal that allows for aliases, I highly recommend it.
 I'm on windows, so git bash is my best way to get a Unix-like environment.

-For the purposes of this tutorial, you'll need what's known as a `.bashrc` file, which controls what is done on startup of your terminal as well as allows you to create `aliases`, the main focus here.
+For the purposes of this tutorial, you'll need what's known as a `.bashrc` file.
+This controls what is done on initialization of your terminal as well as allows you to create `aliases`, the main focus here.
 If it doesn't exist, you can just create the file and start adding lines like `alias gs='git status'`!
 Now the next time you open your terminal, you can run `gs` instead of typing out the full thing.

 # My files
 While you can absolutely start building your bash castle from scratch, here's what I've done so far to help you get started and maybe give some inspiration.

 - [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
 - [useful git aliases](./helper-files/bash/git.bashrc).
-Almost every git command you'll need in common development = [terminal commands](./helper-files/bash/terminal.bashrc).
+Almost every git command you'll need in common development
+- [terminal commands](./helper-files/bash/terminal.bashrc).
 Currently a small list, but might grow as I start doing cooler things in the terminal. (most things in the terminal are already pretty concise though)
 - [venv helpers](./helper-files/bash/venv.bashrc).
 My classic venv commands that I use for every new project and want to stop typing out fully

 # Setting up your castle